mike-weiner/display-event-locations-tec/README.md

 ### 2.0
 * Planned for release on July 9, 2019
-* Added: Settings page titled "Display Event Location for The Events Calendar" has been added as as sub-menu page under the "Setting" section in the backend
+* Added: Settings page titled "Display Event Locations for The Events Calendar" has been added as as sub-menu page under the "Setting" section in the backend
 * Added: Preview of tooltip text on settings page
 * Added: All setting fields are sanitized before being added to your site's database
-* Added: Saved settings & options are now removed from your database upon the uninstalling of the Display Events for The Event Calendar Plugin
+* Added: Saved settings & options are now removed from your database upon the uninstalling of the Display Event Locations for The Event Calendar Plugin
 * Added: Quick links to our settings page & support page can be found within our plugin listing on the Plugins page.
 * Tested: Supporting Wordpress 5.2.2+
 * Tested: Supporting The Events Calendar 4.9.4+